timburr1/timburr1.github.io/cv.md

 ----
 Eagle Scout
 National Merit Finalist
-Presented at OU Honors College on ['Majors and Careers in a Volatile Economy'](/2017/02/04/ou-talk.html) in September 2015
+Presented at OU Honors College: ['Majors and Careers in a Volatile Economy'](/2017/02/04/ou-talk.html), September 2015

 Find me on [GitHub](https://github.com/timburr1) or [LinkedIn](http://www.linkedin.com/pub/timothy-burr/66/a88/a39).